 Vetting the VoIP Entity

 Before issuing delegate certificates to a VoIP Entity, the STI-SCA performs a vetting function to determine what information the VoIP Entity is authorized to claim in PASSporTs signed with the credentials of the delegate certificates.
 How this vetting function is accomplished is outside the scope of this document.
-However, as described later in the document, the results of the vetting function are reflected in the values contained in the TNAuthList and “Enhanced JWT Claim Constraints” extensions (RFC 9118) of delegate certificates issued to the VoIP Entity.
+However, as described later in the document, the results of the vetting function are reflected in the values contained in the TNAuthList extension defined in RFC 8226 [Ref 11] and “Enhanced JWT Claim Constraints” extension defined in RFC 9118 [Ref 15] of delegate certificates issued to the VoIP Entity.

 Initial Conditions